Ancora Io (Novel)

 Library's Writers Group

-Ged Richards: a local farmer who knows a bit about books and writers and publishers.
+Ged Richards: a local farmer who knows a bit too much about books and writers and publishers.
 He has unexpectedly inspired the Library's Writers Group to fill pages with plots and characters.

 Jess: Preparing a complicated story about Bernice.